モロッコ

 Travel story

-What the stone desert taught me was the richness found within silence.
+What the stone desert taught me was the richness within silence.

-Far from everyday life, yet somehow close — an otherworldly feeling.
+Far from everyday life, yet in a strangely close kind of the extraordinary.

-A journey running north to south from Morocco's blue city Chefchaouen to Fes, the Dades Valley, and Marrakech.
+A journey traversing north to south from Morocco’s blue town Chefchaouen to Fez, the Dades Valley, and Marrakech.

-It's a well-balanced itinerary that combines exploring historic cities with a nature experience in the rocky desert called Agafay.
+It’s a well-balanced itinerary combining strolls through historic cities with an immersive nature experience in the rocky Agafay desert.

-Enjoy time that touches both the bustle of the cities and the calm of the land.
+Enjoy time spent touching both the bustle of cities and the quiet of the land.

 Signature points

-Agafay: a rocky desert encountered just outside the cities
+The Agafay rocky desert encountered just outside the city

-A serene landscape of rocks and earth, different from the Sahara.
+A tranquil landscape of rock and earth, different from the Sahara.

-The contrast woven by the bustling rhythm of the cities and the silent spaces of the rocky desert.
+A contrast woven from the lively rhythm of cities and the silent expanse of the rocky desert.

 Itinerary